ESiWACE/esdm/README.md

     result = esdm_finalize();
     assert(result == ESDM_SUCCESS);

-In this example, the same dataspace is used to create the dataset and to write the data, writing all the data in one large piece.
-This is not necessary, the dataspaces that are passed to `esdm_write()` may be smaller than the dataset, calling `esdm_write()` as many times as required to write the entire data.
+In this example, the same dataspace is used to create the dataset and write the data, writing all the data in one large piece.
+Although it is not necessary, the data spaces that are passed to `esdm_write()` may be smaller than the data set, calling `esdm_write()` as many times as required to write the entire data.

 ### Grid Based Writing

-When using grid based writing, the creation of the container and the dataset is exactly the same.
-The creation of the grid, however is added explicitly.
-In this case, we are going slice a 3D dataspace into 10 slices of similar size along the z axis, and into rows of 256 lines along the y axis:
+When using grid-based writing, creating of the container and the dataset is the same.
+The creation of the grid, however, is added explicitly.
+In this case, we are going to slice a 3D data space into ten slices of similar size along the z-axis and into rows of 256 lines along the y
+axis:

     // define the grid
     esdm_grid_t* grid;